cloudacademypilot/azure-ai-ml-document-processing-lab/README.md

-# Document processing with Azure Form Recognizer
+# Explore prebuilt and custom document processing models using azure form recognizer

 ## What is Form Recognizer?
 Form Recognizer is an AI service that applies advanced machine learning to extract text, key-value pairs, tables, and structures from documents automatically and accurately.
 Turn documents into usable data and shift your focus to acting on information rather than compiling it.